 [Regulation 6 amended in Gazette 13 Apr 2007 p.
 1621.]

 6A.
-Remuneration for certain parliamentarians
+Certain parliamentarians, remuneration of

 (1) This regulation applies if there is a Ministerial determination under section 29(4) of the Parliamentary Superannuation Act 1970 in force that nominates the West State Super Scheme or the GESB Super Scheme as a superannuation fund to which section 29 contributions are to be, or may be, made.